adhocore/goic/README.md

 ### Signing out

 For signing out you need to manually invoke `g.SignOut()` from within http context.
 See the [API](#signout) below.
+There is also a working [example](./examples/all.go).
+Note that not all Providers support signing out.

 ---
 ## GOIC API